tony-waters/tony-waters.github.io/_posts/2026-08-29-matt-pocock-stole-my-vibe-coding.md

 header-img: "img/spring5.jpg"
 ---

-An open-source repository of AI-agnostic agent skills designed for real engineering workflows.
+Matt Pocock's open-source repository of AI-agnostic agent skills are designed for real engineering workflows.
 Time to stop "vibe coding"?

 ---
 I have been watching a number of [Matt Pocock](https://www.aihero.dev/) videos recently and visiting his site, and was keen to try out his process.